Antisemitism in Islam: Egypt and Iraq

-The caliphs of Fatimid dynasty in Egypt were known to be Judeophiles, according to Leon Poliakov.
-They paid regularly to support the Jewish institutions (such as the rabbinical academy of Jerusalem).
+The caliphs of the Fatimid dynasty in Egypt were known to be Judeophiles, according to Leon Poliakov.
+They regularly paid to support Jewish institutions (such as the rabbinical academy in Jerusalem).
 A significant number of their ministers and counselors were Jews.
-The Abbasids too similarly were respectful and tolerant towards the Jews under their rule.
+The Abbasids, too, were similarly respectful and tolerant towards the Jews under their rule.
 Benjamin of Tudela, a famous 12th-century Jewish explorer, described the Caliph al-Abbasi as a "great king and kind unto Israel".
 Benjamin also further goes on to describe about al-Abassi that "many belonging to the people of Israel are his attendants, he knows all languages and is well-versed in the Law of Israel.
 He reads and writes the holy language [Hebrew]."
 He further mentions Muslims and Jews being involved in common devotions, such as visiting the grave of Ezekiel, whom both religions regard as a prophet.